Codit/practical-api-guidelines/maturity-level-two/docs/api-security.md

 # API Security
 API-security is an important topic on design & development time of the API.

-The document below is explaining the general guidelines and goes into more detail in the second topic specifically for Azure solutions.
+The document below is explaining the general security guidelines followed by some Azure-specific guidelines in the second half of the document.

 1. [General Guidelines](#general-http-guidelines)
     - [HTTPS](#HTTPS)